CrookedNoob/TensorFlow_Basic_Tutorial/README.md

 - Execute the the command: ```pip3 install --upgrade tensorflow``` <br />
 (Right now we are not going into the complexity of installing Tersorflow with ***GPU Support***.
 We will be using Tensorflow with CPU)<br/><br/>

 I am assuming that you have installed _Jupyter Notebook_ already.
-Once Tensorflow is installed on your system with the related dependencies, we will move to the next steps. <br />
+Once Tensorflow is installed with the related dependencies, we will move to the next steps. <br />
  - Open Jupyter Notebook
  - Import _Tensorflow_ by executing
  ```python